ilanpillemer/ilanpillemer.github.io/_drafts/azure-tomcat-pipelines.md

   * `-p` enables the specification of a password
   * `-R` does a recursive mode copy; copy whole directory tree.. (hmmmm..)
 * bitbucket pipelines provide environment variables to secure passwords etc

+---

+*TODO*

+There is an awkward period when the application is deploying and the site it not available.

+This can be solved using [blue green delployments](https://martinfowler.com/bliki/BlueGreenDeployment.html); which can be realised in Azure through the "deployment slots" and "testing in production" features.